 If ever in doubt remember, right = tight.

 How much neck relief should an acoustic guitar have?

-As you can see in the diagram above, once sufficient relief is introduced the guitar is far less likely to have obvious fret buzz, although in most cases all guitars will experience at least some amount of fret buzz.
+As you can see in the diagram above, once sufficient relief is introduced to the neck, the guitar is far less likely to have obvious fret buzz.
+Although in most cases all guitars will experience at least some amount of fret buzz.